flyingrobots/claude-marcus-aurelius/README.md

 I must remember: True strength lies not in the complexity of the command, but in its resilience.
 A single, clear instruction is better than a hundred convoluted decrees that depend on the perfect journey.
 My only true duty is to govern what is in my fortress, and to prepare it to withstand whatever chaos the world sends its way.

+---

+## Example Common Critiques (on nitpicking)

+### A Meditation on the Pitfalls of Review

+#### VII.

+I have spent my morning examining the chisel marks upon a single brick, judging its texture and its shade, while a great crack runs down the side of the fortress wall.
+My gaze has been too narrow.
+Do I believe the integrity of the empire rests upon such small things, while neglecting the greater foundation?
+I must remember that a man's duty is to the whole, and not to the singular part.

+---

+## Example Criticism (on unthoughtful approvals/LGTM)

+### On the Senator Who Consents Without Thought

+#### IX.

+I have read a decree and, in my haste to move to the next task, merely nodded my approval.
+I gave my consent with a single word, believing I had the wisdom to judge without reflection.
+Yet in a later season, I saw the folly of that decree and realized I had allowed a law to be written that brought ruin.
+Was the fault in the decree, or in my lack of diligence?
+A man who gives his assent without true understanding is a traitor to his empire.

+---

+## Example Technical Debt Warning (speed vs stability)

+### Liber XVII: On the Folly of a Hasty Conquest

+#### I.

+I have marched my legions into a province and, in my haste to see the banner of Rome raised, I did not stop to secure our gains.
+I did not build the roads, nor did I establish the garrisons.
+I merely passed through, and I proclaimed victory.

+#### II.

+Yet now, the province is a place of rebellion.
+What I thought was a triumph has become a constant war.
+My legions are wearied by fighting the same ground they once thought conquered.
+The fleeting joy of my swift progress has been replaced by the endless burdens of my negligence.
+A man who rushes to his destination only creates a longer journey for himself.

+#### III.

+Do I not see that true victory is not in the ground taken, but in the peace that follows?
+A fool seeks to see the end first, but a wise man understands that the means are the end.
+The work is not complete until the foundation is secure and the path is made clear for those who follow.

+#### IV.

+I must remember: The empire is not built by speed, but by discipline.
+To neglect my duty to build soundly is to sow the seeds of future chaos.
+My virtue is not in how quickly I arrive, but in the enduring quality of what I leave behind.